Wind instrument repair

 • Set #1: OFF, dial at 0

-• Adjust B to just under 1.5 until the Magnahelic reads 4
+• Adjust B to just under 1.5-2 until the Magnehelic reads 4

 Target: